 As a result, the COST and the Tax Foundation representative firm findings should be used with considerable caution.

 The Unfulfilled Promise of the Representative Firm Approach

 The representative firm approach shows considerable promise, despite the flaws of the COST and Tax Foundation models.
 It explains why crude “one size fits all” business climate ratings have no real-world applicability.
 In turn, understanding the wide variability of company inputs and costs helps dispel the misleading impressions left by business climate studies that single-variable “silver bullets” can shape something as complex as a state economy.
 The differences in tax rates among sectors within a given state are often larger than the differences among states for a given sector.

-We hope that future versions of the COST and Tax Foundation studies overcome the deficiencies noted above.
-In the meantime, it should give us considerable pause that these two studies, employing the same general methodology and nearly the same economic sectors (with only two exceptions), should come up with such different results due to the differences in the key assumptions made.
-For example, the COST report’s average tax rates for Nebraska rank it 37th and 41st among the states, while the Tax Foundation’s report shows Nebraska ranks from 1st to 3rd best depending on which of the five representative firms are considered.
+It should give us considerable pause that these two studies, employing the same general methodology and nearly the same economic sectors (with only two exceptions), should come up with such different results due to the differences in the key assumptions made.2 For example, the COST report’s average tax rates for Nebraska rank it 37th and 41st among the states, while the Tax Foundation report shows Nebraska ranks from 1st to 3rd best depending on which of the five representative firms are considered.
 COST has Oregon 2nd best, while the Tax Foundation ranks it from 25th to 44th.
-Clearly the results of these representative firm models are highly sensitive to the underlying inputs used to calculate effective tax rates.
+Clearly the results of these representative firm models are highly sensitive to the underlying inputs and assumptions used to calculate effective tax rates.